flashbots/suave-specs/specs/rigil/kettle.md

 ### eth_executionAddress

-Returns the list of available addresses in the Kettle to execute the confidential compute request.
+Returns the list of available addresses in the Kettle to execute a confidential compute request.
+Kettle owners can register multiple addresses to sign transactions with from their Kettle.
+Users can pick which address the Kettle must use to sign their transactions.